-There are many different types of malware threats on the Internet, waiting and ready to get downloaded to your Windows PC, to compromise and breach your system’s security.
+There are many different types of malware threats on the Internet, waiting to be downloaded to your Windows PC and compromising and breaching your system’s security.
 Virus, Trojan, Worm, Adware, Spyware, Rootkit, Malware, Backdoors, PUPs are the most common malware among them.
 They are forms of unwanted or malicious software.

 Different kinds of Malware

-This post explains the difference between Virus, Trojan, Worm, Adware, Spyware, Rootkit, Malware, Backdoor, PUPs, Dialer, Ransomware, Exploit, Key loggers, etc. All potentially malicious software explained below is referred to as Malware.
+This post explains the difference between a Virus, a Trojan, a Worm, an Adware, a Spyware, a Rootkit, a Malware, a Backdoor, a PUPs, a Dialer, a Ransomware, an Exploit, a keylogger, etc. All potentially malicious software explained below is referred to as Malware.

 1] Virus

 A Virus is a specific way software that is secretly distributed, often by e-mail or instant messaging.
-They are small software programs that are designed to spread from one computer to another and to interfere with computer operation.
+They are small software programs designed to spread from one computer to another and interfere with computer operation.
 A virus might corrupt or delete data on your computer, use your e-mail program to spread itself to other computers, or even erase everything on your hard disk.
 They are often spread by attachments in e-mail messages or instant messaging messages.
 They can be disguised as attachments of funny images, greeting cards, or audio and video files.
-That is why it is essential that you never open e-mail attachments unless you know who it’s from and you are expecting it.
+That is why you must never open e-mail attachments unless you know who it’s from and you are expecting it.

 Computer viruses also spread through downloads on the Internet.
 They can be hidden in illicit software or other files or programs you might download.
 It can make the host software unusable, but it also runs malicious routines.

-To help avoid computer viruses, it’s essential that you keep your computer current with the latest updates and antivirus tools, stay informed about recent threats, run your computer as a standard user (not as administrator), and that you follow basic common-sense rules when you surf the Internet, download files, and open attachments.
+To help avoid computer viruses, you must keep your computer current with the latest updates and antivirus tools, stay informed about recent threats, run your computer as a standard user (not as administrator), and follow basic common-sense rules when you surf the Internet, download files, and open attachments.

 2] Spyware

-Spyware collects information about you without appropriate notice and consent.
-A computer virus spreads software, usually malicious in nature, from computer to computer.
-Spyware can get installed on your computer in a number of ways.
+Spyware collects information about you without your appropriate notice and consent.
+A computer virus spreads software, usually malicious, from computer to computer.
+Spyware can be installed on your computer in several ways.
 One way is through a virus.
 Another way is for it to be secretly downloaded and installed with other software you’ve chosen to install.
 Spyware is a general term used to describe software that performs certain behaviors, generally without appropriately obtaining your consent first, such as:

 - Advertising